RachWalm/dyslexia/README.md

 # Dyslexia by a dyslexic
-Dyslexia by a dyslexic website is designed for two types of visitors.
+Dyslexia by a dyslexic website is designed for two types of visitor experience.
 Firstly, make people with dyslexia feel that they are not alone in their experiences and have a simple safe space.
-Secondly allow non-dyslexics appreciate some of the differences of dyslexics.
+Secondly, to allow non-dyslexics appreciate some of the differences experienced by dyslexics.

 The site can be access by this [link](https://rachwalm.github.io/dyslexia/index.html).